Hostile Work Environment Attorney in NJ

 Protected traits (also known as protected characteristics) include, but are not limited to, the following:

 The list of protected traits varies by state.
-Protected traits that are identified under federal law usually provides a baseline, but states have the authority to protect additional traits or characteristics from discriminatory actions.
+Protected traits that are identified under federal law usually provide a baseline, but states have the authority to protect additional traits or characteristics from discriminatory actions.
 For example, the New Jersey Law Against Discrimination encompasses relationship status (including marital, domestic partnership, or civil union status) and sexual orientation as protected traits.

 If you are subjected to severe or pervasive hostility that is motivated by one or more of your legally protected characteristics, consult with our hostile work environment attorneys in New Jersey.
 You may be eligible to file a claim and seek monetary damages from your employer if they are liable for your mistreatment.